Purvanchal expressway route, map, distance, and status in 2025

 • Ghazipur

 If connectivity networks are telling signs of a state’s economic progress, the Uttar Pradesh government has been taking significant efforts to upgrade its road networks.
 The Purvanchal Expressway is a case in point.
 The route of Purvanchal Expressway includes key cities in eastern UP.
-The Purvanchal Expressway route is meant to provide the under-developed cities in India’s most populous state an economic boost through better connectivity.
+The Purvanchal Expressway route is meant to provide the under-developed towns in India’s most populous state an economic boost through better connectivity.
 Apart from Lucknow and possibly Barabanki, all other cities on the Purvanchal Expressway route are under-developed cities.

 Meanwhile, the National Highways Authority of India (NHAI) is also considering the possibility of extending the length of Purvanchal Expressway in Uttar Pradesh from Buxar to Bhagalpur in Bihar.
 The NHAI has been asked to submit a possible alignment of the project along with feasibility to the Bihar’s road construction department.